cosmos/sdk-tutorials/academy/ibc/hermesrelayer.md

 # hermes -c simple_config.toml query connections ibc-0
 ```

-You can see two channels and the port binding transfer.
-All this is part of the E2E testing and you can redo some steps in attempt to better understand the CLI.
+You should see two channels and the port binding transfer.
+All this is part of the E2E testing.
+You can redo some steps to better understand the CLI.

 Just create another connection for the both chains: